 Importance of Sensory Activities

 Interestingly, you can find sensory play opportunities everywhere, even in everyday items found in your home.
 Simple items like ice cubes, pillows, flower pots, or utensils etc can offer highly engaging and exciting sensory experiences for your baby.
 These objects provide different textures, temperatures, and sensations that stimulate their senses and encourage exploration and discovery.
-By incorporating these common household items into sensory play, you can promote your baby’s sensory development while fostering their curiosity and imagination.
+By incorporating these common household items into sensory play, you can promote your baby’s sensory development while supporting their curiosity and imagination.

 Sensory play helps babies: